Georgia State Defense Force: Uniform

 The GSDF alongside many other active state defense forces will ensure that all authorized uniforms will adopt nametapes, service uniform buttons, cap devices, and other insignia that will differ significantly from that prescribed for wear by members of the United States Army.
 This requirement is in accordance with "AR 670-1, chapter.
 2-7, paragraph k and chapter 23-8, paragraph c".

-CERT Tab authorized for wear on the left shoulder of the OCP ACU above the Shoulder Sleeve Insignia.

-GSDF Soldiers wear the Army Combat Uniform in the Operational Camouflage Pattern (OCP) with Coyote Brown combat boots and Coyote Brown tactical ball cap, alongside the Tan 499 undershirt and rigger belt.
+GSDF Soldiers wear the Army Combat Uniform in the Operational Camouflage Pattern (OCP) with Coyote Brown combat boots and Coyote Brown solid or mesh tactical ball cap, alongside the Tan 499 undershirt and rigger belt.
 The nametapes for the blouse and tactical ball cap are black stencil on Coyote Brown background.
 GSDF Soldiers will have their last name on the right nametape of their blouse and the back of their operator cap (as worn) while the left nametape adorns the organization "GEORGIA SDF" in distinction from the U.S. ARMY nametape that is worn normally for Active Army, Army Reserve and Army National Guard Soldiers.
 Only Army rank insignia will be worn on the blouse which is subdued on Coyote Brown background.
 Officer and Warrant Officer candidates will wear the OCS (officer) or WOCS (warrant officer) rank insignia while attending BOLC.
 GSDF Soldiers also wear a reversed full color Georgia State Flag patch on the right shoulder of the combat uniform, while the subdued GSDF Shoulder Sleeve Insignia (SSI) and “PARATI SERVIRE” tab are worn on the left shoulder.

 GSDF Soldiers are authorized to wear certain tabs and identification badges upon completion of a GSDF TRADOC-identified school such as CERT or SARSPEC II.
 GSDF Soldiers can also earn other badges and tabs through completion of state approved missions or requirements outlined by SGAUS.